jarun/nnn/README.md

   - Jump HOME or to the last visited directory (as usual!)
   - Jump to initial dir, chdir prompt, cd ..... (with . as PWD)
   - Roll-over at edges, page through entries
-  - Show directories in blue (default: enabled)
+  - Show directories in custom color (default: enabled in blue)
 - Disk usage analyzer mode
 - Search
   - Filter directory contents with *search-as-you-type*